 Like contactless payments though, being able to do this will depend if the payment terminal is trying to use has this technology built-in and available for use.

 Keep in mind, some locations may limit the amount of your purchase when using this option for making a payment.

 Use an Alternative Payment

-The most obvious thing you can do if trying to make a purchase and forget your PIN is use a different form of payment like cash or a credit card.
+The most obvious thing you can do if trying to make a purchase and forget your PIN is to use a different form of payment like cash or a credit card.

-If you don’t have any other way to make your purchase, you can try apologizing to the store clerk and explain that you can’t seem to remember your PIN and ask what you can do.
+If you don’t have any other way to make your purchase, you can try apologizing to the store clerk and explain that you can’t seem to remember your PIN, and ask what you can do.

-You may not have any other options but as a last ditch effort, it may be worth trying anyway.
+You may not have any other options but as a last-ditch effort, it may be worth trying anyway.

 What to do Any Other Time You Forget Your PIN